bdwilson/acurite/README.md

 Acurite devices as they transmit their info - you don't even need an Access device or SmartHUB to receive this data.
 I'll get into why I kept them below.

-Setup
----
-My setup is:
-1. Acurite 5+1, 3in1 soil sensor paired to the Acurite Access.
-These were on the SmartHUB prior to the drop-dead date.
-If your devices are still on your SmartHUB leave them there for now or else you may not ever be able to use your SmartHUB to get pressure data to send to Weewx.
-2. Acurite
 Installation
 ---
 1. Install